10 Critical Tips If You’ve Never Marketed Your Business Before

 “We just re-did our website in 2018.
 It’s good.”

 2018 may not seem like a long time ago, but for websites it is an eternity.
 How users interact with websites change.
 In 2018, the average website loaded in 8.6 seconds.
-In 2021, Google is looking for your website to load in 1.3 to 1.5 seconds.
+Today, Google is looking for your website to load in 1.3 to 1.5 seconds.

 Your website is one of the most critical tools in your marketing process.
 Here are a couple questions to think about: